Why Abhyanga is so important to include in your daily routine

 When should I avoid to do Abhyanga?

-Best not to do it when there is a fever as Abhyanga will increase the heat.
-Some also argue that it is not good to do during a woman’s period and/or when there is pregnancy as Abhyanga also works cleansing.
-Personally, especially during those periods, I love to do Abhyanga as it brings me a sense of stability.
-But I use (used) soothing natural lavender or rose oil (pregnancy oils) during these periods.
+If you have a cold (with lot’s of slime) it’s better to avoid an oil massage.
+Because the oil will be absorbed into your skin and this can lead to more sliminess in the body.
+Another contra-indication is fever (Abhyanga can increase the heat).
+Some also argue that it is not good to do during a woman’s period and/or when there is pregnancy as Abhyanga is cleansing.
+Personally, especially during those periods, I love to do my oil massage as it brings me a sense of stability.
+But I use (used) soothing natural lavender or rose oil (or pregnancy oils) during these periods.

-With all my heart I hope this way of taking care of yourself will bring you the nourishment and love you need to be the best you!
+With all my heart I hope this way of taking care of yourself will bring you the nourishment and love you need to be the best version of yourself.